igorgrabarski/catalog/README.md

 ## Catalog App

-####Application provides the necessary functionality to maintain the datbase of items, divided by categories.
+####Application provides the necessary functionality to maintain the database of items, divided by categories.
 It includes the user's authentication with Google Oauth Platform.

 ####Prerequisites:
 * python 2.x installed on the machine.
 To check, write in console: ``` python --version ```